alireza787b/PixEagle/README.md

 PixEagle supports GStreamer for video input and output, including CSI camera input.
 Configure your video source in `configs/config.yaml`.

 **Note:** If you plan to use GStreamer or a CSI camera, ensure that OpenCV is built with GStreamer support.
-Build OpenCV from source with the necessary configurations.
+You need to build OpenCV from the source with the necessary configurations.
 A detailed guide is available [here](https://github.com/alireza787b/PixEagle/blob/main/opencv_with_gstreamer.md).

 To verify your installation: